Jazz Chisholm Player Props: Marlins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff ranks 26th in MLB with a collective 7.7 strikeouts per nine innings.
+- The pitching staff for the Guardians has a collective 7.5 K/9, the third-worst in the league.

-- The Guardians have the 11th-ranked team ERA among all MLB pitching staffs (3.92).
+- The Guardians' 3.97 team ERA ranks 12th across all MLB pitching staffs.

-- Guardians pitchers combine to allow the eighth-fewest home runs in baseball (18 total, 0.9 per game).
+- Guardians pitchers combine to allow the seventh-fewest home runs in baseball (19 total, 0.9 per game).

-- Bieber gets the start for the Guardians, his fifth of the season.
-He is 1-0 with a 2.88 ERA and 18 strikeouts in 25 2/3 innings pitched.
+- Allen makes his first start of the season for the Guardians.

-- The right-hander last pitched on Sunday against the Washington Nationals, when he threw six innings, allowing three earned runs while giving up nine hits.
+- The southpaw is making his MLB debut at 24 years old.

 © 2023 Data Skrive.
 All rights reserved.